ypaulsussman/yblog/content/other_peoples_lines.md

 We can't solve problems by using the same kind of thinking we used when we created them. -Albert Einstein, physicist, Nobel laureate (1879-1955)

 For all our conceits about being the center of the universe, we live in a routine planet of a humdrum star stuck away in an obscure corner ... on an unexceptional galaxy which is one of about 100 billion galaxies. ...
 That is the fundamental fact of the universe we inhabit, and it is very good for us to understand that. -Carl Sagan, astronomer and writer (1934-1996)

 In all history there is no war which was not hatched by the governments, the governments alone, independent of the interests of the people, to whom war is always pernicious even when successful. -Leo Tolstoy, author (1828-1910)

 Power does not corrupt.
 Fear corrupts... perhaps the fear of a loss of power. -John Steinbeck, novelist, Nobel laureate (1902-1968)

 We are not the same persons this year as last; nor are those we love.
-It is a happy chance if we, changing, continue to love a changed person. –William Somerset Maugham, writer (1874-1965)
+It is a happy chance if we, changing, continue to love a changed person. -William Somerset Maugham, writer (1874-1965)

 We perceive when love begins and when it declines by our embarrassment when alone together. -Jean de la Bruyere, essayist and moralist (1645-1696)